NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

                 - data_4
                 - data_5

+The ``overfit`` flag, when applied to one of the partitions, introduces this partition in the training data.
+This is useful for very broad scans where we to find an architecture which is able to fit, without worrying about things like overlearning which might be a second order problem.

+The ``threshold_loss`` flag will make the fit stop if any of the partitions produces a loss greater than the given threshold.
+This is useful for quickly discarding hyperparameter subspaces without needing to do all ``k`` fits.

+During hyperoptimization we might want to search for specific features, such as quickly fitting (giving an incentive to quicker runs) or avoiding saturation (increasing the loss for models that have produce saturation after a fit).
+New penalties can easily be added in the ``src/n3fit/hyper_optimization/penalties.py`` file.

 An example runcard can be found at ``n3fit/runcards/Basic_hyperopt.yml``.

 The loss function is currently computed as the average of the loss function over the partition sets.